-- At the beginning of the final episode of the Doctor Who serial The Armageddon Factor, two characters conveniently recap for us some recent events and the predicament the Doctor is in.
+- At the beginning of the final episode of the Doctor Who serial "The Armageddon Factor", two characters conveniently recap for us some recent events and the predicament the Doctor is in.
 Which is strange because these events happened on a different planet and no one present has been in communication with them.

-- In a minor example, the kids on Land Of The Lost, who've become fair experts on giant reptilian beasts by this point, are threatened by a two-headed snake in the first episode of season three.
-Having escaped, they name it "Lu Lu", one "Lu" for each head.
+- In a minor example, the kids on Land of the Lost, who've become fair experts on giant reptilian beasts by this point, are threatened by a two-headed snake in the first episode of season three.
+Having escaped, they name it "LuLu", one "Lu" for each head.
 How does this fit this trope?
 It fits, because the two-headed snake's body is completely underwater, out of view, when they run into it.
 So how did they instantly catch on that it was a multi-headed creature, rather than two big snakes?

 - In The Langoliers, Stephen King's Author Avatar author character, played by Dean Stockwell, manages to guess exactly what's happening just by a deserted airport with stale food.
 Oh, did we mention this guessing includes that they've traveled into the past by going through a circular rainbow, that traveling into the past melts everyone who's not asleep, and that as soon as a time period becomes the past it's devoured by a swarm of temporal monsters?
 And that they can use the bit of time-space inside their jet to fly back through the circular rainbow to get back to the future?
 And it works.

 - In the Lair of the Shadow Broker DLC for Mass Effect 2, Liara pulls this on the Shadow Broker.
 She admits to you afterward that she was guessing.

 Liara: You're a Yahg, a pre-spaceflight species quarantined to your home-world for massacring the Council's first contact teams.
 This base is older than your planet's discovery, which means you killed the original Shadow Broker sixty years ago, then took over.
 I'm guessing you were taken from your world by a trophy hunter who wanted a slave...or a pet.
 How am I doing?